merazi/cheapvis/README.md

 # CHEAPvis

-Basically a cheap version of Jarvis using ChatGPT and Espeak
+Basically a cheap version of Jarvis using ChatGPT and Espeak (A wrapper script rather)

 ## Dependencies